Chukwunonso-94/lagos-repository/README.md

-# abuja-repository
+# Lagos-repository
-an introduction to the city of abuja
+an introduction to the city of lagos